Mixed-Use Property Mortgage Guidelines

 Factor Description Typical Range

 Commercial Space Percentage The proportion of total gross building area used for commercial purposes.
 Determines residential vs. commercial loan classification.
-Residential eligible: up to 25-35% commercial (varies by agency).
-Above threshold: commercial financing required .
+Mixed-use properties qualify for residential financing when commercial space stays below agency thresholds: Fannie Mae generally limits commercial use to 25% of total property area, while FHA thresholds vary by unit count.
+Properties exceeding these limits typically require commercial financing

 Borrower Occupancy Owner-occupancy of the residential portion is required for most residential mixed-use programs.
 Investment mixed-use generally requires commercial lending.
 Owner-occupied: eligible for FHA (3.5% down), conventional (5-15% down).
 Investment: commercial terms (20-30% down).